Computer Information Science Contacts

 - use a database to store data associated with programs written in a programming language.

-- design, write, test, debug, and implement computer programs in a structured language, a low-level language, an object-oriented language, or scripts.
+- design, write, test, debug, and implement computer programs in a structured language, a low-level language, an object-oriented language, or scripting language.

 Associate in Science Degree